rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

         ...
     ]

-This AST is handed off to the `asts` rule of the code generator:
+This AST is handed off to the `asts` rule in the code generator:

 $:code:rlmeta-poster-2/src/codegenerator.rlmeta:^  asts *=:.

-It will call the `ast` rule:
+It it turn calls the `ast` rule to process all ast nodes:

-$:code:rlmeta-poster-2/src/codegenerator.rlmeta:^  asts *=:.
+$:code:rlmeta-poster-2/src/codegenerator.rlmeta:^  ast *=:.

-Which will take the first argument in the AST as a rule name, and call that rule.
+The `ast` rule treats the first argument in the AST as a rule name, and calls that rule.
 In this case `Grammar`:

 $:code:rlmeta-poster-2/src/codegenerator.rlmeta:^  Grammar:^  [^ ]

+The code generator creates a new ast node representing a grammar.
+But this ast node is slightly different and meant to be processed by the assembler.
+The result is this

 The code generator transforms the body of the grammar and returns a new AST node that looks the same in the beginning: